grasses/PoisonPrompt/README.md

 # PoisonPrompt

-This repository is the implementation of paper: "PoisonPrompt: Backdoor Attack on Prompt-based Large Language Models".
+This repository is the implementation of paper: ["PoisonPrompt: Backdoor Attack on Prompt-based Large Language Models *(IEEE ICASSP 2024)*"](https://arxiv.org/abs/2310.12439).

 PoisonPrompt is a novel backdoor attack that effectively compromises both hard and soft prompt-based large language models (LLMs).
 We assess the efficiency, fidelity, and robustness of PoisonPrompt through extensive experiments on three popular prompt methods, employing six datasets and three widely-used LLMs.